 We operated a 1.52 m diameter rotary screw trap at rkm 4.0 on LGC, which is 0.1 rkm below the LH adult trap (Crump, 2010).
-The rotary trap captures outmigrating naturally-produced juvenile spring Chinook salmon, as well as O. mykiss, dace, sculpin, and bull trout (Figure 6).
+The rotary trap captures outmigrating naturallyproduced juvenile spring Chinook salmon, as well as O. mykiss, dace, sculpin, and bull trout (Figure 8).
 Trap operation was suspended during high spring freshets, midsummer during low flows when temperatures were high and also when iced up in winter.
 Except for the spring freshet, these are periods when there are historically few outmigrants.
 We made no attempt to estimate outmigrants during these periods.
 The trap was checked three times per week or more frequently if catches or flows were high.
-All outmigrants were identified, counted, examined for external marks, and scanned for PIT tags.
-A portion of these were also PIT tagged, measured (nearest mm FL), and weighed (nearest 0.1 g) each week.
+All outmigrants were identified, counted, examined for external marks or injury, and scanned for PIT tags.
+A portion of these captures were also PIT tagged, measured (nearest mm FL), and weighed (nearest 0.1 g) each week.
 Only Chinook over 60mm were PIT tagged and used for trap efficiency estimates.
-Fish were PIT tagged using a 10 ml hand held syringe, while inserting the tag on the belly of the fish (PIT Tag Steering Committee, 1999).
+Fish were PIT tagged using a 10 ml hand held syringe, while inserting the tag on the underside of the fish (PIT Tag Steering Committee, 1999).
 These PIT tagged fish were released about 100m above the trap.
 All other fish (counted, measured, recaptures, fry, precocials) are released below the trap (Crump, 2010).
+Some BY 2017 fry or small parr were caught during January-June of 2018 and were not marked or used in trap efficiency or outmigration estimates.

-Figure 6.
+Figure 8.
 Rotary screw trap located at rkm 4.0 on Lookingglass Creek.